How To Get Featured Snippets

 Main types of Featured Snippets

-• A paragraph of text that Google extracts from a page, considering it the best answer to the searcher’s query, adds an image and some more information.
-If you do not just give a quick answer to the question, but you’re exhaustive, this can help your site’s click-through-rate (CTR) significantly.
+• Text Paragraph: Google extracts a paragraph from a page, considering it the best answer to the searcher’s query.
+This snippet may include an image and additional information.
+Providing a thorough answer can significantly boost your site’s click-through rate (CTR).

-• YouTube videos can also become featured snippets!
-That’s one of the reasons why I encourage my customers not to neglect the world’s second largest search engine.
+• YouTube Videos: Videos can also be featured snippets, which is why it’s important not to neglect YouTube, the world’s second-largest search engine.

 What is Structured Data?